mhucka/EvernotePDFClipper/README.md

 EvernotePDFClipper is currently written in AppleScript.
 It uses the AppleScript APIs of Safari, Paparazzi! and Evernote to interact with those programs.

+The following improvements would be particularly welcome:
+* Make EvernotePDFClipper queue up requests, so that the user can issue multiple clipping requests in a row without having to wait for Paparazzi! and Evernote to finish their work for each one.
+* Make EvernotePDFClipper ask for tags to add to the note.
+This will require querying Evernote for the user's tags, creating a dialog to let the user select one or more tags (or write the tags as text), and attaching the tags to the note in Evernote.

 Acknowledgments
 ---------------